 - Kara Keeton, BA UofL, MPH SPHIS at UofL

-- Allison Mann, MA UofL, PhD Candidate at Oklahoma with Cecil Lewis
+- Allison Mann, MA UofL, PhD Anthropology, Oklahoma with Cecil Lewis.
+Post-doc UBC.

 - Meghan Mott.
 Finished PhD in Anatomical Sciences and Neurobiology.
 Now post doc at the NIH.